divyaammana/Onlineappointment/README.md

 An online software developed using MEAN stack to facilitate appointment booking with a doctor.

-/nodetest1/views/ contains UI pages
+Folder "/nodetest1/views/" contains UI pages

-/nodestest1/routes/ contains routing details of pages
+Folder "/nodestest1/routes/" contains routing details of pages

-/nodetest1/public/ contains stylesheets and images for the application
+Folder "/nodetest1/public/" contains stylesheets and images for the application